SumanIslam/exoPlanets/README.md

 shared all the data that Kepler gathered over the time.

 Details of Liftoff of the Kepler spacecraft is available [here](https://www.nasa.gov/mission_pages/kepler/launch/index.html).

+We got all the data that kepler telescope gathered all the year from [NASA Exoplanets Archive](https://exoplanetarchive.ipac.caltech.edu/docs/data.html) and all the data are stored in **kepler_data.csv** file in the current project directory.

+What the hell is exoplanets?
+> An exoplanet is any planet beyond our solar system.